Churasan: Plot

 Kohagura Eri is born on the day of Okinawa's reversion to the Japanese on Kohama Island, Okinawa Prefecture.
 When she is 11 years old, the Uemura family visits the Kohagura family-run guesthouse (Minshuku) "Kohagura-So" from Tokyo.
 Eri becomes friends with brothers Kazuya and Fumiya, however Kazuya ends up dying from a terminal illness.
-A few days later, when the Uemura family leaves the island, Eri gives Fumiya a Minsah-ori, Fumiya gives Eri a Bouncy ball, and they promise to get married in the future.
+A few days later, when the Uemura family leaves the island, Eri gives Fumiya a Minsah-ori, Fumiya gives Eri a Super ball, and they promise to get married in the future.

 Seven years later, her older brother Keisho appears at the Kohagura household and tries to convince the family to manufacture a "Goya-man" action figure he designed.
 The family tries desperately to advertise it, but only manages to sell it to some relatives, following which Keisho disappears again.
 During this time, Eri is studying for college entrance exams to attend college in Tokyo.
 With the help of Ikehata Yoko, an office lady working at a travel agency, she visits Tokyo to take the exam.
 When there she stops by Fumiya's address and realizes that he's moved somewhere else.
 At this same time on Kohama Island, Fumiya is visiting to pay respects to his brother who is buried there when he meets Eri's grandmother.
 He returns to Tokyo without meeting Eri, although that night, Eri feels convinced she crossed paths with Fumiya in Tokyo.
 After Eri returns to Okinawa, she becomes excited when hearing the news about Fumiya's visit, but is later saddened by the news that she failed the university entrance exam.
 Nevertheless, she remains committed to moving to Tokyo.
 Despite her family's reticence, they ultimately allow her to leave.

 In Tokyo, Eri begins living at the "Ippūkan" apartment building.
 She also begins working at the "Yugafu" Okinawan restaurant, where she introduces a lunch service where she serves dishes taught to her by her grandmother and mother.
 Business is going well, but when she realizes the owner is unhappy about regular customers no longer visiting the restaurant, she ultimately calls off the lunch service.
 At Ippūkan, one of the elderly tenants, Shimada Daishin, falls down and is admitted to the hospital, and Eri works hard to take care of him.
 After speaking with one of the hospital nurses, she decides to pursue nursing as a career.
 Additionally, she meets Fumiya again at the hospital, and is shocked by the fact that he remembers her as is first love.
 She ultimately passes the university entrance exams and moves out of Ippūkan and into a student dormitory.